ascend4/ascend4/HYBRID.md

 - a resting/contact state is possible with the current machinery
 - but it still needs a carefully chosen post-switch formulation that preserves a coherent first-order DAE shape for IDA
+- the old alternative-structure checker is part of this story, and has already been tightened to correctly detect at least one previously missed mismatch: same number of local equations, same overall incident-variable set, but a different per-relation incidence grouping across sibling cases

 ### 2. Common equations should not need duplication